-The WEC experiences a semi-marine climate with even precipitation distribution a uniform distribution of precipitation throughout the year, averaging 953 mm annually (2006-2014; Pfister et al. (2017)).
-Streamflow varies with seasons, with lower base flow during July to September due to higher evapotranspiration losses (annual average PET of 593 mm for the period of 2006-2014, from Pfister et al. (2017, 2023)).
-In dry conditions, intermittent streamflow occurs from upstream to downstream,
+The WEC experiences a semi-marine climate with a uniform distribution of precipitation throughout the year, averaging 953 mm annually (2006-2014; Pfister et al. (2017)).
+Streamflow varies with seasons, with lower base flow during July to September due to higher evapotranspiration losses (annual average PET of 593 mm for the period 2006-2014, from Pfister et al. (2017, 2023)).
+In dry conditions, intermittent streamflow occurs from upstream to downstream, characterised by sharp, short-lasting discharge peaks (Wrede et al., 2015).
+In wet conditions, a double peak behaviour is observed, with a rapid discharge peak shortly after rainfall, followed by a broad and long-lasting second peak that outweighs the first peak in volume (Martínez-Carreras et al., 2016; Scaini et al., 2018).
+Figure 2 displays the total daily precipitation in the WEC and the mean daily discharge in SW1 from late 2008 to 2022.

-- 100 characterized characterised by sharp, short-lasting discharge peaks (Wrede et al., 2015).
-In wet conditions, a double peak behaviour is observed, with a rapid discharge peak shortly after rainfall, followed by a broad , and long-lasting second peak that outweighs the first peak in volume (Martínez-Carreras et al., 2016; Scaini et al., 2018).
-Figure 2 displays the daily total total daily precipitation in the WEC and the daily mean discharge at mean daily discharge in SW1 from late 2008 to 2022. - The WEC regolith is composed made up of two parts called the solum, where pedogenic processes are dominant and where dominate and the biota play an important roleand, and the subsolum, where the original rock structure or the fabric of the bedrock is preserved (Juilleret et al., 2016).
-The structure of these two parts evolve evolved according to the topography.
+The WEC regolith is made up of two parts called the solum, where pedogenic processes dominate and the biota play an important role, and the subsolum, where the original rock structure or the fabric of the bedrock is preserved (Juilleret et al., 2016).
+The structure of these two parts evolved according to the topography.
 The WEC's solum between 0 and 70 cm consists of a stony silt loam soil derived from periglacial solifluction deposits that is overlain on a weathered Devonian slate substratum.
-From the surface, a thin, dark organic surface horizon (O to A horizon, 0-8 cm on average) is followed by a cambic horizon (B horizon, 8-40 cm on average) with a well-developed angular blocky soil - 110 structure.
+From the surface, a thin, dark organic surface horizon (O to A horizon, 0-8 cm on average) is followed by a cambic horizon (B horizon, 8-40 cm on average) with a well-developed angular blocky soil structure.
 The texture of the silt loam is inherited from the loess deposit and was mixed with slate clasts via solifluction, with the quantity of clasts increasing with depth.
 The subsolum is composed by slates, phyllites and quartz of Devonian age (Moragues-Quiroga et al., 2017).
-During the last 10 years, extensive drilling and geophysics (Gourdol et al., 2021) campaigns has have been conducted.
-The WEC's deep subsurface exploration of the WEC yielded more detail than is currently known.
-The upper part of the catchment can be subdivided between a primary plateau where the solum developed over a deep yellow-white slate - 115 saprolite and a secondary plateau where the solum directly developed over the black fractured slate bedrock.
+During the last 10 years, extensive drilling and geophysics (Gourdol et al., 2021) campaigns have been conducted.
+The deep subsurface exploration of the WEC yielded more detail than is currently known.
+The upper part of the catchment can be subdivided between a primary plateau where the solum developed over a deep yellow-white slate saprolite and a secondary plateau where the solum directly developed over the black fractured slate bedrock.
 These distinct landscape units are separated by the black line in Figure 1, which represents the weathering front.
 The spatial occurrence of these two distinct regolith structures was observed using combined core drilling descriptions and electrical resistivity survey (Gourdol et al., 2021).
-In the hillslope and riparian areas, the subsolum is composed on of fractured and / or fresh bedrock underneath-below the solum.
-A mineralogical and geochemical characterization characterisation of the WEC's regolith was - 120 conducted to gain a deeper understanding of the primary plateau regolith characteristics and evolution.
-This study allowed observing three distinct compartments that have different geochemical -and mineralogical characteristics as a function of contrasting evolutions.
+In the hillslope and riparian areas, the subsolum is composed of fractured and / or fresh bedrock below the solum.
+A mineralogical and geochemical characterisation of the WEC's regolith was conducted to gain a deeper understanding of the primary plateau regolith characteristics and evolution.
+This study allowed observing three distinct compartments that have different geochemical and mineralogical characteristics as a function of contrasting evolutions.
 These respective processes are related to different atmospheric deposition events, weathering ages and seasonal water saturation dynamics (Moragues-Quiroga et al., 2017).